mercadolibre/css-style-guide/README.md

 	payment-methods.mla.css
 	```

-- Separate your modifiers stylesheets with doble underscore.
+- Separate your modifiers stylesheets with **doble underscore**.

-	Modifiers are stylesheets with style that modify a component.
+	Modifiers are stylesheets with styles that modify a component.
 For example: styles within mediaqueries for different screen resolution target or an specific browsers.

 	```css
 	/* DO */